Waslain/Ft_transcendence/README.md

 # Multiplayer Web Pong game built with Django

-This project is a web application built using Django 5.1.
+This project is a single page web application built using Django 5.1.
 It includes WebSocket support via Django Channels and features multiple apps such as `chat`, `pong`, `users`, `stats`, and `matchhistory`.
 The application is containerized using Docker and includes an Nginx reverse proxy.

 ## Features